Spring Training is Over

 - That means many of his bones easily dislocate but immediately pop back into to place.

-- After seven years of this it still grosses us out more than anything else about him does.
+- After fifteen years of this it still grosses us out more than anything else about him.

 - Yes, you can actually here it “pop” when it happens.